Distribution of rational points on toric varieties: All the heights: Introduction

 with $c, a, b$ the expected constants, \cite{Peyre, Polarized}, provided that $X(F)$ is not thin.
 We refer the reader to \cite{LT, LST} for the precise formulation of the conjecture, examples, and references to many works by other mathematicians that motivated the conjecture.

 \

 In the other direction, there have been attempts to formulate conjectures that do not require removing exceptional sets, \cite{Peyre2, Peyre3}.
-In one approach by Peyre, the {\em all heights approach}, instead of considering a single height function, one considers the distribution of rational points relative to the height functions coming from {\em all} line bundles.
-In the case where the cone of effective divisors is polyhedral, one can might consider the distribution relative to the generators of the cone.
+In one approach by Peyre \cite[\S 4]{Peyre3}, the {\em all heights approach}, instead of considering a single height function, one considers the distribution of rational points relative to the height functions coming from {\em all } line bundles, or a family thereof.
+In the case where the cone of effective divisors is polyhedral, one could, for example, consider the distribution relative to the generators of the cone.
 Namely, suppose $X$ is a Fano variety over a number field $F$ and let $H_1, \dots, H_n$ be height functions associated to the generators of the cone of effective divisors of $X$.
 Fix positive real numbers $\beta_1, \dots, \beta_n$.
 For an open set $U$ and $B> 1$, we set

 Then one might hope to prove an asymptotic formula $C B^a (\log B)^{b-1}$ for $N(U, B)$ with $a, b$ independent of $U$.
-It is important to note that the all height approach not going to remove all exceptional sets in Manin's conjecture.
-For example, there are families of varieties of Picard rank $1$ with non-trivial exceptional sets.
-For some explicit constructions, see \cite{LT}, \S 10.
-In general, we would expect to need other notions, such as {\em freeness}, to formulate a Manin-type conjecture that does not require removing exceptional sets, \cite{Peyre2, Peyre3}.
+There are, however, families of varieties of Picard rank $1$ with non-trivial exceptional sets.
+For some explicit constructions, see \cite[\S 10]{LT}.
+This means that the {\em all height} approach relative to the generators of the cone of effective divisors for this family of example is not going to remove the effect of exceptional sets on the asymptotic formulae in this case, and one may have to consider larger families of line bundles.
+In general, it is not clear that the {\em all heights} approach for any family, and we would expect to need other notions, such as {\em freeness}, to formulate a Manin-type conjecture that does not require removing exceptional sets, \cite{Peyre2, Peyre3}.

 \